inspirelab-site/inspirelab.umd.edu/_members/hiring-phd.md

 #  email: xx@gmail.com
 #  twitter: xx
 ---
-We have openings for graduate students who have received PhD admissions to UMD.
-Please note that admission decisions are made by the department's admission committee, not by individual labs.
-If you meet the criteria below and are interested, please email me your CV and transcript.
-Due to the high volume of inquiries, I can only respond to those who have been admitted.
+We have multiple openings for students who have been admitted to UMD’s graduate programs!
+Please note that admissions are managed and decided by the department, not individual labs.
+If you meet the criteria below and are excited to join us, send me your CV and transcript.
+Due to the high volume of inquiries, I’ll respond only to those who have been admitted.

-* **PhD students**: PhD students at INSPIRE Lab receive mentored research experience and guidance in conducting independent research.
-We encourage our PhD students to take data science courses to stay at the forefront of the field and apply their technical expertise to brain science research.
-Our projects involve developing machine learning, statistical, and deep learning models, as well as novel analyses for neuroimaging data.
+* **PhD students**: At INSPIRE Lab, our PhD students engage in cutting-edge research, with mentorship and guidance on independent projects.
+We work on developing machine learning/statistical/deep learning models and novel analyses for functional neuroimaging data.
-    **Criteria**: We can only recruit students who have been admitted to one of UMD’s PhD programs.
-We particularly welcome candidates with a strong theoretical or quantitative foundation, coding proficiency, and either a keen interest in or background in computational brain science.
-If you’re genuinely interested in joining us, please apply to the ECE, BioE, or NACS PhD programs at UMD and specify your interest in our lab in your application statement.
+    **Criteria**: We’re looking for students with a strong theoretical or quantitative background, coding skills, and a passion for computational brain science.
+If this sounds like you, your first step is to apply to the ECE, BioE, or NACS PhD programs at UMD, and mention your interest in our lab in your application.
+Once you receive admission, we might just get the chance to work together!

-* **Master students**: If you are admitted to any of the data science-related master's programs at UMD College Park and are interested in conducting research projects or a thesis in INSPIRE Lab, please contact me.
+* **Master students**: If you’ve been admitted to a data science-related master’s program at UMD College Park and are interested in research or a thesis project at INSPIRE Lab, welcome to contact me!